 Table Of Content

-In this comprehensive guide, we'll explore what video grain is, the main causes behind grainy footage, and five proven methods of how to fix grainy video—ranging from AI-powered tools to practical adjustments you can make yourself.
-Whether you're a beginner, content creator, or video editor, these step-by-step solutions will help you clean up grainy video and achieve professional-quality results with ease.
+In this guide, we'll explore why video looks grainy and provide step-by-step solutions to make a grainy video clear.
+From advanced AI-powered tools like UniFab Denoise AI to manual professional edits and practical camera adjustments, we cover everything you need.
+Whether you're a beginner or a professional editor, these methods will help you fix grainy video and achieve professional-quality results with ease.

 A "grainy" video has a texture or is covered with spots or specks, making the image appear blurry or less clear.
 This can be due to low-light conditions and high ISO settings on digital cameras, which amplifies noise, or it can be the natural texture of old film stock.
 While often an undesirable effect caused by low light or compression, grain can also be an intentional artistic choice to add a vintage or gritty feel to a video.